-- (a) a building, including its domestic services, is to be capable of efficiently using energy; and - (b) a building's domestic services for heating are to obtain their energy from- - (i) a source that has a low greenhouse gas intensity; or - (ii) a source that is renewable on-site; or - (iii) another process as reclaimed energy.
+- (a) a building, including its domestic services, is to be capable of efficiently using energy; and - (b) a building's domestic services for heating are to obtain their energy from- - (i) a low greenhouse gas intensity source; or - (ii) an on-site renewable energy source; or - (iii) another process as reclaimed energy.

-- 1. The greenhouse gas intensity of energy sources vary.
-For example, natural gas has a low greenhouse gas intensity compared with electricity generated from coal. - 2.
-For the purposes of F2.6, the renewable source must be on-site (so not Greenpower) and includes solar, geothermal and wind.
+1. The greenhouse gas intensity of energy sources vary.
+For example, natural gas has a low greenhouse gas intensity compared with electricity generated from coal.

+2. For the purposes of F2.6, the renewable energy source must be on-site (so not Greenpower) and includes, but is not limited to, solar, wind, hydroelectric, wave action and geothermal.